Hello, adventurer! I see you are interested in Kilimanjaro, and that is awesome because it is a life-changing trip!

 Machame vs Lemosho – which one to choose?

-This is a good question which I have also asked myself when I was making the decision about my Kilimanjaro route.
+This is a good question which I also asked myself when I was making the decision about my Kilimanjaro route.

 In short, Lemosho might be right for you if you know that you are prone to altitude sickness – this is the one that spares you the most.
-You will spend much more time on the mountain – 8 days/7 nights and there are longer variations as well.
+You will spend much more time on the mountain – 8 days/7 nights and there are other longer variations as well.

-What to pack for Kilimanjaro?
+What should you pack for Kilimanjaro?

 I have an entire post with all the items you will need to conquer Kilimanjaro, click here to read it.

 For instance, I forgot some pretty important things such as a towel and a thermos.
 Please go through my post in order to avoid my mistakes.

 Whether you want it or not, climbing Kilimanjaro comes with some risks and it is VERY MUCH recommended you get insurance in advance.
 Most of the tour companies do not cover any costs if you feel bad on the mountain; you will have to pay for any incurred expenses out of your own pocket.
 In case something goes wrong, your insurance company will cover all costs including the transportation costs (the helicopter from the mountain to the hospital alone is US $2,000).